janoodleFTW/timy-messenger/README.md

 Follow the instructions in `android/README.md`.

 ### B3.
 Create and setup database
-In the firebase console select `Database` under `Develop`  and create a Cloud Firestore Database in region `eur3 (europe-west)`.
+In the firebase console select `Database` under `Develop`  and create a Cloud Firestore Database.
 Setup database in `test mode` if you don't want to care about access permissions now.

-At this point, **you need to perform login once** on the App, it will create a user document inside the `users` collection.
+At this point, **you need to run and perform login once** on the App, it will create a user document inside the `users` collection.

-*Note: To use the app you’ll need to create a group.
-A “Group” is similar to e.g. a “Team” in Slack.
-To create one:*
+**You will see an empty screen.
+To fix that, continue this setup.** You may need to restart the app after the setup is done.

 **Create group collection**